Kodak: Motion picture

+Still film

+Eastman Kodak continues to manufacture Kodak-branded still films on behalf of Kodak Alaris (except for Kodacolor 100/200), which holds the rights to the sale, marketing, and distribution of these products.

+Eastman Kodak also undertakes contract coating and/or packaging for other still film brands, including Cinestill (remjet-free versions of color movie films), Lomography color negative films, and Fujifilm, which, starting in 2022, procured production of some color negative films from their former business rival.
+Due to shortage of still films, 35mm motion picture stock has also been made available to still film consumers by 3rd parties such as Flic Film.

-Kodak currently produces several photographic film products in 35mm and 120 film formats.
+Eastman Kodak currently produces several photographic film products in 35mm and 120 film formats.
 In response to the growing demand for film by hobbyists, Kodak launched a newly formulated version of the discontinued Ektachrome 100 in 35mm film format in September 2018.
 The following year, the company announced the film stock in 120 and 4x5 film formats.
-Many modern cinema and TV productions are still being shot on Kodak film stocks, with Euphoria (Season 2) being the most popular.

-Color Reversal Film

-Reversal film or slide film is a type of photographic film that produces a positive image on a transparent base.